IN-CORE/incore-docs/manual/source/tutorials.rst

 Tutorials and Tips
 ==================

+**Introduction**

-This page contains more in-depth guides for using **pyIncore**.
+This page contains more in-depth guides for using **pyIncore** and IN-CORE system in general.
 It is broken up into beginner, intermediate, and advanced sections, as well as sections covering specific topics.

-For shorter examples, see our examples page.
-You can also find external resources and a FAQ in our user guide.
+You may use these tutorials as a self-paced course to learn the platform thoroughly.
+However, each section is fairly independent, so those already familiar with pyIncore can jump into any section.

+You can also check out IN-CORE resources for other materials to help you navigate through terminology and practices, and a `FAQ section <faq.md />`_ in this Manual.
+Extending and Contributing

 More tutorials and tips will be added here soon.